Back to blog

 How wrong is this value allowed to be, and for how long?

-This is the stale promise.
-A product logo can be stale for a day, a user display name for a minute, and a home feed for a few seconds.
-A checkout price should not be stale unless it is revalidated before purchase, and a bank balance might be cached for display but cannot be used by the ledger to decide whether money can move.
+This is the stale promise, and it varies naturally with the data.
+A product logo can be a day old.
+A user's display name can be a minute behind.
+A home feed can lag by a few seconds and no one minds.
+A checkout price should not be stale unless it is revalidated before the purchase completes.
+A bank balance might be cached for display, but the ledger cannot lean on it to decide whether money is allowed to move.

 The cache is a read model

-A cache is a derived read model with a short memory, which means the same questions from the database post apply:
+A cache is a derived read model with a short memory.
+Because of that, the same questions from the database post still apply here:

 1. What is the read path?